gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 - Display Controller (VDP)
   - Writing to the VDP should not be interrupted while an operation is already in progress (since that will interfere with the internal data pointer causing data to be written to the wrong location).
   - Recommended approach: Avoid writing to the VDP (tiles, map, scrolling, colors, etc) during an interrupt routine (ISR).
-  - Alternative, not recommended: Make sure writes to the VDP during an ISR are only performed when the @ref _shadow_OAM_OFF flag indicates it is safe to do so.
+  - Alternative (requires careful implementation): Make sure writes to the VDP during an ISR are only performed when the @ref _shadow_OAM_OFF flag indicates it is safe to do so.